 Wrapping up the conversation, Joe acknowledged that small companies are often overwhelmed and frustrated trying to keep up with the number of laws and regulations applicable to proactive cybersecurity.
 To that end, he encouraged business owners to focus on the common denominators of those regulations and simply do something.
 “If you throw up your hands in frustration and don’t implement a robust program—that’s what we refer to as being a victim twice,” he said.
 “You’re a victim when you’re hacked, and then potentially a victim again when a regulatory agency looks at you and says ‘here’s your fine because you didn’t have an adequate security program in place’.”

-Joe is a seasoned data use, privacy and security lawyer with more than 25 years of business and legal experience advising technology companies as well as healthcare and government entities.
-His extensive experience includes developing and implementing data privacy and security programs, HIPAA compliance, data breaches and governmental privacy-related investigations, technology licensing and transfer, contracts involving data flows and managing the related legal risks and obligations, intellectual property and information technology, and conducting internal investigations related to corporate compliance.
+Joe is a seasoned data use, privacy and security lawyer with more than 25 years of business and legal experience advising technology companies and healthcare and government entities.
+His extensive experience includes helping clients to identify their risks and to design, implement and manage data privacy and security programs for their business, as well as advise on HIPAA compliance, technology licensing and transfer, GDPR compliance, data breaches and governmental privacy-related investigations, and conducting internal investigations related to corporate compliance.

 If you are having trouble viewing the video, it is also available on Vimeo.